 So you've finally jumped on the new cannabinoid on the block, CBG.

-Thanks to interest in research on the minor cannabinoids produced in hemp and marijuana, CBG has taken center stage, showcasing the many unique benefits it brings to the table — but what's the best way to take CBG to avoid potential side effects and make the most use of this compound?
+Thanks to interest in research on the minor cannabinoids produced in hemp and marijuana, CBG has taken center stage, showcasing the many unique benefits it brings to the table — but what's the best way to consume CBG to avoid potential side effects and make the most use of this compound?

 We'll get into how to dose CBG, CBG effects, and share how to properly store your CBG to make sure it lasts.